-7. In the Trace Bitmap dialog box, set the color threshold to 100, the minimum area to 1, the curve fit to Pixels, and the corner threshold to Many Corners.
+7. In the Trace Bitmap dialog box, set the color threshold to 100, the minimum area to 1, the corner threshold to Many Corners, and the curve fit to Pixels.
 Click OK.

 In our example, we chose to use settings that reproduce the bitmap as faithfully as possible.
-Flash creates a vector graphic and breaks up the graphic into individual components.
+Flash creates a vector graphic and breaks the graphic into individual components.
 The entire graphic, however, is selected.